11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 As we left Lago di Braies, we stopped at the little café just outside the entrance for cappuccinos and croissants to go, the perfect mid-morning treat.
 By then, around 9:45 a.m., the parking lot was nearly full, a good reminder to always start early at popular spots like this.

-From there, we continued toward Passo Giau, where we took the chairlift up to explore Cinque Torri, a striking cluster of limestone towers that rise dramatically from the alpine landscape.
-The area also serves as an open-air World War I museum, with historic trenches and tunnels winding through the trails.
+From there, we continued toward Passo Giau, one of the Dolomites’ most scenic mountain passes, where we took the chairlift up to explore Cinque Torri, a dramatic cluster of limestone towers rising from the alpine landscape.
+The area also serves as an open-air World War I museum, with historic trenches and tunnels winding through the trails, a striking contrast to the natural beauty surrounding it.

 Cinque Torri, Passo Giau area, 32043 Cortina d’Ampezzo, Belluno, Veneto, Italy